-PIM-NG provides many new features and concepts related to multicast routing which together open new doors and possibilities such as removing the need for Shared path trees to form, being able to easily consider transit multicast domains, use as much as 254255 RPs within a single multicast domain and using redundant Tree Roots per bidirectional tree and eventually redundant Bidirectional Trees per Bidirectional Group.
-Also it provides the possibility of considering transit multicast domains easily.
-In addition to the above this protocol is a lot more secure than current implementations because of its unique multicast domain concept introduced for the first time.
+PIM-NG provides many new features and concepts related to multicast routing which together open new doors and possibilities.
+These features are but not limited to removing the need for Shared path trees to form using a well thought method, being able to easily consider transit multicast domains, use as much as 254\255 RPs within a single multicast domain.
+In addition to the previous it provides the ability to use redundant Tree Roots per bidirectional tree and eventually redundant Bidirectional Trees per Bidirectional Group.

+Apart from the above this protocol is a lot more secure than current implementations because of its unique multicast domain concept introduced for the first time.
+Throughout this document different features of PIM-NG will be investigated and author tries to explain in an easy to understand and follow way.